-Audiologists have different reasons for opening their practices.
-Perhaps one person wants to offer clients a more personalized experience than big-box retailers can, while another audiologist aims to help Spanish-speaking families.
-Whatever your motives, building a strong and successful audiology practice comes down to marketing strategically, developing trust with clients and providing excellent service.
+Every audiologist has their own reason for opening up their practices Perhaps one person wants to offer clients a more personalized experience than big-box retailers can, while another audiologist aims to help Spanish-speaking families.
+Whatever your motives, building a strong and successful audiology practice comes down to having a solid plan in place, marketing strategically, developing trust with clients and providing excellent service.

 1. Write a business plan